phuongtang1201/CocktailApp/README.md

 User Features:
 Create account and manage user profile.
-Sign in to manage favorite list (save or remove cocktails to the favorite lsit).
+Sign in to manage favorite list (save or remove cocktails to the favorite list).